 Who else wants to see my boobs?
 More scans

-Some peole (but not everyone) need more scans after receiving a diagnosis.
+Some people (but not everyone) need more scans after receiving a diagnosis.
 Your breast surgeon/oncologist will arrange these depending upon various factors personal to you.
-If you have to go through a whole raft of additional scans after your diagnosis this can be scary but don’t panic, pop the kettle on, make a nice cup of (green) tea and here are my top ten things to know about scans:
+If you have to go through a whole raft of additional scans after your diagnosis this can be scary but don’t panic, pop the kettle on, make a nice cup of (green) tea and here are our top ten things to know about scans:

 1. Get used to baring your boobs.
 Yes your boobs have already been poked, prodded, squeezed, squashed, drawn on, stared at and pierced with a needle or two.
 If you have any dignity left at this point, don’t bank on keeping hold of it because more nurses and radiographers will be wanting a good look at them.

 2. Help.
 Ask someone to take you so that you don’t have to drive yourself there and home.
 Company is also an excellent distraction.